Our mission is to put your photos on canvas. We believe that to achieve this, no compromises should be made. We use only

 There are many benefits to laminating your canvas:

-- it allows for the canvas to be wiped clean with a damp cloth.
+- allows for the canvas to be wiped clean with a damp cloth.

-- it protects the canvas from chipping and cracking.
+- protects the canvas from chipping and cracking.

 We use 38mm and 18mm deep European premium quality pine stretcher bars.
 These are made from finger jointed pieces of wood, are virtually knot-free and have a smooth finish.
 They compliment the premium finishing and high quality materials we use.
 Cross braces are used on all frames over 32" long.
 All canvasses are finished with backing tape and hangers.